 SiteGround Hosting Performance

-SiteGround is not a dedicated nor a Managed WordPress service but still, it managed to get a pretty good number out of the San Jose location.
+SiteGround as a Managed WordPress service averaged a pretty good number out of the San Jose location.

 If you take a look at the actual First Time to Byte you’ll see a pretty solid 300ms average time which is more than good considering this is Apache-based cPanel.
 What’s more interesting to note is that SiteGround is indeed using NGINX as a proxy mechanism behind Apache which does explain the more than acceptable result.